liukejia121/AerialVLA/README.md

 ## 🛠️ Installation

 ## 📋 TODO List

 We are continuously working on improving AerialVLA and pushing it towards real-world applications.

-[ ] Release inference code and pre-trained weights.
+- [ ] Release inference code and pre-trained weights.
-[ ] Release the minimalist dual-view perception pipeline.
+- [ ] Release the minimalist dual-view perception pipeline.
-[ ] Hardware Deployment: Real-world UAV deployment guidelines and optimized inference code for Nvidia Jetson Orin edge computing platforms.
+- [ ] **Hardware Deployment:** Real-world UAV deployment guidelines and optimized inference code for Nvidia Jetson Orin edge computing platforms.

 ## 📄 License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the **Apache License 2.0**.
 This permissive license supports both academic research and enterprise collaborations.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ## ✒️ Citation

+If you find our work helpful for your research, please consider citing our paper: